WG-Forge/3tankista/README.md

 #### Some main systems:

-The ServerSystem is responsible for establishing a connection and communicating with the game server.
-ASIO library is used for these purposes.
+The **ServerSystem** is responsible for establishing a connection and communicating with the game server.
+[ASIO](https://think-async.com/Asio/) library is used for these purposes.
 System accepts only 1 event with information about the type of action and data.

-AdapterSystem
+The **AdapterSystem** accepts raw data from the **ServerSystem** and parses the JSON in the application models.
+Then it sends events that are used by all other systems.
+For parsing JSON AdapterSystem uses [nlohmann/json](https://github.com/nlohmann/json) library.

-...
+GameStateSystem

-GameplaySystem
+MapSystem

-...
+The **GamePlaySystem** is responsible for all actions that need to be done to complete the turn, and for all decisions made by the artificial intelligence of tanks.

 >This project is a turn-based game.\
 It is necessary with the help of your tanks to get victory in one of two ways: by destruction points, by capture points.\